jakiestfu/himawari.js/README.md

     --date, -d            The time of the picture desired.
 If you want to get the latest image, use 'latest'.
 (Default: `"latest"`)
     --debug, -l           Turns on logging.
 (Default: `false`) --outfile, -o         The location to save the resulting image.
-(Default: `"himawari-{date}.jpg"` in current directory) --skipempty, -s       Skip saving images that contain no useful information (i.e. "No Image") (Default: `true`) --infrared, -i        Capture picture on the infrared spectrum (Default: `false`) --help, -h            Show help
+(Default: `"himawari-{date}.jpg"` in current directory) --parallel, -p        Parallelize downloads for increased speeds (can be CPU intensive) --skipempty, -s       Skip saving images that contain no useful information (i.e. "No Image") (Default: `true`) --infrared, -i        Capture picture on the infrared spectrum (Default: `false`) --help, -h            Show help